openhive-network/wax-doc/src/interfaces/transaction/initialization.md

 # Creating a Transaction

-The code below shows how to create a new transaction (having TaPoS (reference block) data automatically fetched from the remote Hive API endpoint):
+The code below shows how to create a new transaction, having TaPoS (reference block) data automatically fetched from the remote Hive API endpoint.
+This implicitly creates an instance of [Online transaction](./working-with-transaction/online-transaction):

 +++ JavaScript